 Towards morning, when it was just getting light again outside, he felt something tickling his nose.

 “Quick.
-Climb up” whispered the voice, which he now recognized as belonging to the lovely Princess Beatrice.
+Climb up,” whispered the voice, which he now recognised as belonging to the lovely Princess Beatrice.
 Quick as he could, Bertie shinned up the silk rope and out through the hatch.
-Beatrice quickly untied the other end one at the window bars, and they ran out before the guard came back from the changing room.
+Beatrice quickly untied the other end at the window bars, and they ran out before the guard came back from the changing room.

 “Well don’t tell anyone or I’ll be in super big trouble,” said Beatrice.
-And Bertie promised not to tell a soul.
-She led him down the path to a secret gate in the wall, but as Bertie was about to go through it, he remembered that he had come to Wales on A Mission.
+Bertie promised not to tell a soul.
+She led him down the path to a secret gate in the wall, but as Bertie was about to go through it, he remembered that he had come to Wales on a mission.
 He wondered if he could let Beatrice into his secret.

 She gave him a quick peck on the cheek and said, “Now jester, you’d better be off before we both get caught.”

 “I don’t mean to shock you,” said Bertie, “but I’m not a jester – not really.”